zeeshanmcp12/golang/notes.md

     - It will throw an error saying "expression is expected and not function"
   - ... (three triple dots) are variadic functions and they can expect any values.
   - We write function to resue it and avoid copy pasting code etc.
+  - We can have multiple parameters in function call even with different data types, for example:
+    - func add(num1 int, num2 int){}
+    - func add (num1 int, name string){}
   - function declaration
     - func add(num1 int, num2 int){
     - fmt.Println(num1 + num2)}